-Study abroad at Hitotsubashi University in Tokyo, Japan, offers exceptional coursework taught in Japanese and some courses taught in English.
-This national university is well known for its prestigious social sciences departments, seminar-style instruction, small class size, international community, and its strong alumni network, an advantage for students considering future careers in Japan.
+Study abroad at Hitotsubashi University in Tokyo, Japan, offers exceptional coursework taught in Japanese or English.
+This national university is well known for its prestigious social sciences departments, seminar-style instruction, small class size, international community, and strong alumni network, an advantage for students considering future careers in Japan.

 Hitotsubashi is located in the Tokyo suburb of Kunitachi.
+The main road to campus is lined with mature cherry and oak trees.
 The campus has a classical “Ivy League” ambience of brick buildings, green lawns and mature trees.
 The location has a more relaxed atmosphere than more urban campuses located in downtown Tokyo.
-It is a ten-minute walk from the train station along a spacious divided street with outdoor restaurants and shopping.
-The main road to campus is lined with mature cherry and oak trees.
+It is located along a spacious divided street with outdoor restaurants and shopping, a simple ten-minute walk from the train station which provides access to all of the city.

 Students attend classes with host country students.

 A growing number of courses taught in English are offered each year.

 language study is required each semester unless you are fluent and are taking courses taught in Japanese.
 Japanese language study is available from intermediate to advanced levels.
 Course units range from 2 to 10 Hitotsubashi units (3 to 15 UC quarter units).
 Hitotsubashi Japanese Language Education

 Go to the Participants